 Under the Planning and Compulsory Purchase Act 2004, sustainability appraisal (SA) is mandatory for local plans as is the requirement to conduct an environmental assessment in accordance with the Strategic Environmental Assessment (SEA) Directive.
 The Stroud Local Plan Review has integrated SA into the process since the start in 2017.
-The SA identifies climate change as a key sustainability issue for the District and includes within it objectives which assess how the Draft Local Plan is contributing to mitigate global warming and adapt to climate change.
-These objectives include those relating to biodiversity/geodiversity, air quality, water quality, flooding, efficient land use and climate change itself.
+The SA has been produced independently by planning consultants and subject to public scrutiny since 2017.
+The Local Plan is underpinned by this SA and this will be the legally required SA evidence that the Local Plan Inspector considers at examination.
+Other parties may commission their own studies and make comments on the Council's SA at Pre-Submission stage.
+The Local Plan Inspector will consider all of this evidence at the examination.

-All policies and sites have been assessed against these objectives through the review process.
-Using this SA framework, PS37 (Wisloe) performs well and better than many of the other strategic sites set out in the Pre-Submission Draft Local Plan and better than the two strategic alternatives at Whitminster and Moreton Valance considered at the Additional Housing Options stage in 2020.
+All policies and sites have been assessed against SA objectives through the review process.
+Using the SA framework, PS37 (Wisloe) performs well and better than many of the other strategic sites set out in the Pre-Submission Draft Local Plan and better than the two strategic alternatives at Whitminster and Moreton Valance considered at the Additional Housing Options stage in 2020.
 The site particularly benefits from its location relative to sustainable transport opportunities, including proximity to Cam & Dursley railway station, existing and proposed active travel walking and cycling routes and access to services and facilities at neighbouring settlements.
-The policy for the site will also require improvements to all of these.
+The policy for the site will also require improvements to all of these, including completing the link between the Uley-Dursley-Cam Greenway and the Sustrans route 41 at Slimbridge.
 As the biggest source of carbon emissions is from transport, Wisloe provides a significant opportunity to help meet the District's CN 2030 commitments by reducing the need to travel by private car.